 Mistakes happen more often during gusty weather at courses like Pebble Beach or similar open layouts.
 The key is managing emotions and staying patient when battling cross winds or unpredictable wind speed changes.

-Accepting this challenge can improve your mental game over time.
+Accepting this challenge can strengthen your mental game over time.

 Embrace the challenge of windy conditions